Frequently Asked Questions

 Are Greyhounds hyper?
 Do they need a lot of exercise?
 Do they need a big yard or a fence?

 A common misconception is that because Greyhounds are used for racing, they are hyperactive and need a lot of exercise.
 This isn’t true.
 Greyhounds are often called the 45 mph couch potato because they tend to sleep a lot, even though they are capable of great speeds.
 While they enjoy a good romp around a fenced yard or in an enclosed area, they do equally as well with a brisk daily walk.

 Greyhounds are sprinters, they are built to get up to top speed quickly, but not to maintain that speed for very long.
-After a race they need to rest up to recharge their batteries!
+They do not make good jogging or running partners!
 Most Greyhounds take their retirement very seriously, and can often be found lying down or sleeping.

 Personality: Greyhounds are quiet, well mannered, loving and sensitive.
 Because of their gentle nature, they do not make good watch dogs.
 Greys are easily trained with positive reinforcement.
 A firm NO! is all that is needed to correct unwanted behaviors.

 No. Greyhounds are sighthounds and their instinct is to chase things that move.
 An off-leash Greyhound may not listen to its owner’s commands if it sees something it wants to chase.
 Greyhounds can reach top speed in as little as three strides, making them near impossible to catch should they take off after something.